The

 Benefits:

-• Encrypt all messages between two server using a single certificate
+Encrypt all messages between two servers using a single certificate

 Optional Features: